 Table 2.6C.
-Seasonal-spatial coverage of the otolith chemistry assignment data (that have covariate information regarding age class and quarter).
+Seasonal-spatial coverage of the otolith chemistry assignment data (that have covariate information regarding age class and quarter; from dataset ‘Joint East West Mixing Data 15042019.csv’).
 Orange shaded cells represent quarter-strata for which there are no stock of origin data available for the mixture model approach (i.e. no otolith chemistry data were available for these spatio-temporal strata).